archembaud/ggk/sdk/README.md

 });
 ```

-When using a wildcard rule, any user ID provided in the `isAllowed` check will be granted access if the path and method match the wildcard rule's allowed endpoints.
+When using a wildcard rule, any user ID provided in the `isAllowed` check will be granted access if the path and method match the wildcard rule's path rules.

 ### Effect-Based Rules